valkhmyrov/yamdb_final/README.md

 - DOCKER_PASSWORD - password to [hub.docker.com](https://hub.docker.com/)
 - TELEGRAM_TO - ID of telegramm account which will receive notification
 - TELEGRAM_TOKEN - token of telegramm bot which will send notifications
+- DJANGO_ADMIN - login of django superuser
+- DJANGO_PASS - password of django superuser
+- DJANGO_EMAIL - email of superuser

-This variables will be putted to .env
+This secrets a needed to and they will be put to .env
+- SECRET_KEY - secret key of Django
 - POSTGRES_USER - login to bd
 - POSTGRES_PASSWORD - password for db
 - DB_NAME - db name
-- DJANGO_ADMIN - login of django superuser
-- DJANGO_PASS - password of django superuser
-- DJANGO_EMAIL - email of superuser
+- DB_PORT - TCP port of Postgresql service

 ## Show example
 redoc [valkhmyrov.cf](http://valkhmyrov.cf/redoc)